1050 Connecticut Avenue, N.W. , Washington, DC 20036-5306 USA

-Amir Cameron Tayrani is a partner in Gibson, Dunn & Crutcher’s Washington, D.C. office.
-He practices in the firm’s Litigation Department and is a member of the Appellate and Constitutional Law Practice Group.
+Amir C. Tayrani is a partner in Gibson, Dunn & Crutcher’s Washington, D.C. office.
+He practices in the firm’s Litigation Department and is a member of the Appellate and Constitutional Law Practice Group and the Administrative Law and Regulatory Practice Group.

-Mr. Tayrani has briefed nineteen cases on the merits before the U.S. Supreme Court, including:
+Mr. Tayrani has briefed twenty-one cases on the merits before the U.S. Supreme Court, including:

-Mr. Tayrani also has an active trial practice.
-He regularly defends clients against products liability claims in state and federal courts, and has been recognized twice as a Products Liability Rising Star by Law360.
+In addition, Mr. Tayrani has extensive trial experience.
+He has defended clients against products liability claims in state and federal courts, and has been recognized twice as a Products Liability Rising Star by Law360.
 He was also part of the trial team that successfully challenged the constitutionality of Proposition 8, a California ballot initiative that prohibited marriage by individuals of the same sex.

 Yale University - 2003 Juris Doctor